“Father’s Rights” is a term that is thrown around a lot by attorneys, but what does it mean?

 Rohner and Veneziano opine that paternal acceptance/rejection (father love) is heavily implicated not only in children and adults’ psychological well-being and health but also in an array of psychological and behavioral problems, including psychological adjustment problems, including issues of negative self-concept, negative self-esteem, emotional instability, anxiety, social and emotional withdrawal, and aggression; conduct problems, including externalizing behaviors and delinquency; drug and alcohol abuse; cognitive and academic difficulties; and forms of mental disorder such as depression, depressed affect, and borderline personality disorder.
 Moreover, the love of a father may affect offspring development at all ages from infancy through at least young adulthood.

-Smith Simmons, like the Oklahoma Supreme Court, feels that the best interest of the minor child in most every divorce or custody matter involving good parents is for both mother and father to exercise visitation in such a manner that they both are provided the opportunity to develop close and comparable personal relationships with their minor children based on their best interests.
-The best interests of the children will always dictate the direction of the case, but when dealing with good parents on both sides, parity as to parenting opportunities will often win the day for the good of the children.
+The family law attorneys at Smith Simmons, like the Oklahoma Supreme Court, feel that the best interest of the minor child in most every divorce or custody is for both mother and father to exercise visitation in such a manner that they both are provided the opportunity to develop close and comparable personal relationships with their minor children based on their best interests.
+The best interests of the children will always dictate the direction of the case, but when dealing with good parents on both sides, fairness in parenting opportunities will often win the day for the good of the children.

 We are a firm dedicated to providing the best representation of both mothers and fathers when their relationship with their children is on the line.
 If we can help, contact us today.